From the author of Henry and Clara, a dazzling, hilarious novel that captures the heart and soul of New York in the Jazz Age.

 About Thomas Mallon

-THOMAS MALLON is the author of nine novels, including Henry and Clara, Dewey Defeats Truman, Fellow Travelers, and Watergate.
-His latest novel, Finale, is available from Pantheon Books in September 2015.
-He is a frequent contributor to The New Yorker, The… More about Thomas Mallon
+Thomas Mallon is the author of nine novels, including Henry and Clara, Dewey Defeats Truman, Fellow Travelers, and Watergate.
+He is a frequent contributor to The New Yorker and The New York Times Book Review, and in 2011 he received the American Academy of Arts and… More about Thomas Mallon

 Published by Pantheon Aug 08, 2012| 320 Pages| ISBN 9780307824318